nsmithuk/amazon-security-lake-ocsf-validation/README.md

 ## Usage Guide <a name="Usage"></a>

 ### Important Information for MacOS Users:
 For users attempting to run this tool using MacOS please ensure that you are not using the default system version of Python.
-MacOS system python is incompatibile with the required urllib dependency within this tool.
+MacOS system python is incompatible with the required urllib dependency within this tool.
 To download the newest version of Python for MacOS please visit - https://www.python.org/downloads/macos/

 ### Getting Started: